[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 Narrator: And always use your hands when changing lanes and turning.

-[A male cyclist approaches an intersection and stops at a red light.
+[A male bicycle rider approaches an intersection and stops at a red light.
 A beige car travels across the intersection in front of him.]

 [Graphic: Always stop on red]